I'm Kristin. The herb loving and solo woman behind

 Then a doula client's friend on the other side of the country wanted "some of what she was having."
 This was when I decided to take my herbal products online.

 When it began in 2013, there were just a handful of herbal teas and a couple of postnatal bath herb mixes.
-Since then the range has blossomed into almost 40 handmade products.
+Now in 2020 the range has blossomed to almost 40 handmade products.

 About the products